poliwat/poliwat/content/song/We-Are-Jobs.md

 keeps giving me razors
 I keep losing

-my brother is a teacher
+brother is a teacher
-I'm wearing his shoes
+wearing his shoes
-but i dont need any shoes

-my sister is a stoner
-she dance real good

 says moon landing's fake
 he's on youtube news

-his students say Earth is flat
+students say Earth is flat
+don't know what to do with that

+but i dont need any shoes

 (chorus)
 we are jobs